 UI to admit 3,783 out of 56,172 candidates

-The University of Ibadan is set to give admission to 3,783 of a total of 56,172 candidates that chose the institution for admission through the Unified Tertiary Matriculation Examination (UTME) and Direct Entry (DE) for the 2017/2018 academic session.
+The University of Ibadan is set to admit 3,783, out of 56,172 candidates who chose the institution through the Unified Tertiary Matriculation Examination (UTME) and Direct Entry (DE) for the 2017/2018 academic session.

-Deputy Vice Chancellor (Academics), Prof. Adeyinka Aderinto, who disclosed this in an interview with journalists, in Ibadan, said the 3,783 candidates have been recommended to the Joint Admission and Matriculation Board (JAMB) for admission.
+Deputy Vice Chancellor (Academic), Prof Adeyinka Aderinto, who disclosed this in an interview with newsmen in Ibadan, yesterday, said the 3,783 candidates have been recommended to the Joint Admission and Matriculation Board (JAMB) for admission.

 “We have also recommended about 3,783 candidates to JAMB for admission and we are concluding the admission process by January ending.
 The University of Ibadan is committed to upholding its standards in admission.